-Macron ponders options for French EU commissioner
+Macron ponders options for EU commissioner

 And MEPs grill them on their portfolio before the EP votes on all the incoming commissioners and von der Leyen can start work.

-The process could be wrapped up by 1 December if von der Leyen named all her candidates by the end of October, an EP spokesperson told EUobserver.
+The process could be wrapped up by 1 December if she named all her candidates by the end of October, an EP spokesperson told EUobserver.

 Inauguration "all depends" on "how long [she] ... takes to let parliament know the three missing names," a commission spokesperson said.